use-pico/pico/docker/php-7.3-lightweight/README.md

 - **SSH server** for remote access with informative MOTD
 - **Supervisor** for process management
 - **All major PHP extensions** included
+- **Xdebug** configured for development with logs exposed to Docker stdout

 ## Architecture